Muslim conquests in the Indian subcontinent: Durrani Empire

 Ahmed Shah Abdali – a Pashtun – embarked on conquest in South Asia starting in 1747.
 In the short time of just over a quarter of a century, he forged one of the largest Muslim empires of the 18th century.
 The high point of his conquests was his victory over the powerful Marathas in the Third Battle of Panipat, which occurred in 1761.
-In the Indian subcontinent, his empire stretched from the Indus at Attock all the way to the eastern Punjab.
+On the Indian subcontinent, his empire stretched from the Indus at Attock all the way to the eastern Punjab.
 Uninterested in long-term of conquest or in replacing the Mughal Empire, he became increasingly pre occupied with revolts by the Sikhs.
 Vadda Ghalughara took place under the Muslim provincial government based at Lahore to wipe out the Sikhs, with non-combatant women, children and old men being killed, an offensive that had begun with the Mughals, with the Chhota Ghallughara. but after two months Sikh Misls again assembled and defeated Durranis in Battle of Harnaulgarh, Sikhs Capture Sirhind Labore Multan His empire began to unravel decade before his death in 1772.